Support for members

 Centrelink offers support through:

-- Carer Payment – an income support payment if you give constant care to someone
+- Carer Payment – an income support payment if you give constant care to someone and meet eligibility requirements

 - Carer Supplement – an extra yearly payment for some carers